FontoXML/fontoxpath/CONTRIBUTING.md

 :+1::tada: First off, thanks for showing interest in contributing to FontoXPath!:tada::+1:

-The XPath engine is not yet complete, though we are striving to the highest grade of usability.
+The XPath/XQuery engine is not yet complete, though we are striving to the highest grade of usability.
 This means that functions get to be implemented as soon as we want to use them.
 The [XPath 3.1 spec](https://www.w3.org/TR/xpath-31/) and the accompanying [XPath